Kiss Unplugged

-Kiss Unplugged is a live album by the American rock band Kiss, released in 1996.
+Kiss Unplugged is the fourth live album by the American rock band Kiss, released in 1996.
 It was recorded in studio for the television program MTV Unplugged and released as part of a series of live and video albums.

 Overview

 On August 9, 1995, the band performed at Sony Music Studios in New York City for the TV show MTV Unplugged.
 Paul Stanley and Gene Simmons contacted former members Peter Criss and Ace Frehley and invited them to participate.
 It marked the only time the original lineup performed publicly without their trademark makeup and was also the only time Frehley and Criss shared a stage with Eric Singer and Bruce Kulick.
 It was the first time Singer had part of a lead vocal on an album (shared with Criss on "Nothin' to Lose").

 Fan reaction to Criss and Frehley at the show was so positive that, in 1996, the original lineup of Kiss reunited, with all four original members together for the first time since 1979.

 "The sound was deafening: the sound of rock 'n' roll history coming full circle in a TV studio", wrote Kerrang!s Don Kaye in a review of the taping at New York's Sony Music Studios.
 "Complete pandemonium ensued as they struck the opening chords to '2,000 Man', and it continued when Ace's voice rang out in the clear, sardonic manner we all know and love."